RobertGossett/Solidity-Compile-and-Deploy/README.md

 ### Adding Ethereum

-Now, we need to add Ethereum to our wallet on the Rinkby test network.
+We need to add Ethereum to our wallet on the Rinkby test network.
 Go to the Rinkby Authenticated Faucet and follow the steps there: https://faucet.rinkeby.io/

 ### Installing